MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

     }
     ```

 2. Create two member variables that will hold the descriptions of the inputs and outputs required by the skill.
-Then, in the descriptor's constructor, fill them accordingly with input and output feature descriptors and assign values to all the properties exposed in the base interface that describe your skill.
+Then, in the descriptor's constructor, fill them accordingly with input and output feature descriptors.
+Create the *SkillInformation* that provides all the necessary description properties of your skill.

     ```csharp
     ...